-Ieuan is a Solicitor in the Dispute Resolution Team specialising in marine work, involving all aspects of marine-related legal advice (both contentious and non-contentious).
+Ieuan is an Associate in the Dispute Resolution Team specialising in marine work, involving all aspects of marine-related legal advice (both contentious and non-contentious).

 Ieuan takes instructions regularly from London claims brokers, insurers, vessel owners, fishermen and P&I clubs.
 Ieuan has wide experience of a number of heavyweight claims including a number of London arbitrations under LMAA rules.
 The types of dispute Ieuan acts in include high value charterparty disputes and demurrage claims, sale and purchase disputes, ship arrests, advice to clients in the fishing industry including during criminal proceedings, piracy claims, collision, salvage and total loss claims, personal injury and employer's liability claims and pollution claims.
 Non-contentious work includes drafting and advising on ship-building, conversion and repair contracts, vessel construction, refit and charter contracts, terms and conditions for marinas and storage agreements, crew agreements and employment contracts and vessel (including fishing vessel, yacht and superyacht) financing and registration and tax advice.